 Making Your Decision

-Once you have a list of providers that meet your initial child care search criteria, the next step is narrowing your search to the best fit for your family.
-Additional research will help you determine which of those programs best meet your needs or if you might need to expand your search.
+Once you have a list of providers that meet your initial child care search criteria, the next step is to narrow your search to find the best fit for your family.
+Additional research will help you determine which programs best meet your needs or if you might need to expand your search.
 We encourage you to follow the process below as you learn more and decide on a program.
 Click each item for a more detailed checklist, which has a useful list of questions to ask and key program elements to consider.

 We encourage you to call each provider on your list.
 This will allow you to find the best match for your needs.
 When you first call, we recommend you verify the information you have for each provider.
 You can use this checklist to help guide you through the questions you should ask during the call.

 Based on what you learned from the phone call, narrow your list based on your needs for child care.
 Then, check inspection reports for each of the programs still on your list.
 All regulated programs must follow specific rules set by the state of Indiana.
 Licensed Centers, Licensed Family Child Care Homes, and Unlicensed Registered Child Care Ministries have inspection and complaint information available online on Child Care Finder Indiana.

 Visit in person with those providers who continue to meet your criteria.
 Stay as long as you can - you may even choose to visit more than once.
 During your visit, ask questions or observe.
 You also can download our Provider Checklist below for full suggestions of what to look for based on these questions.

 During your first visit, use your senses to help answer the questions below.
 The answer to all the questions should be yes.

 Even if you feel you’ve found “the one” after your provider visits, it’s still important to call

 Parents whose children are no longer enrolled can be especially useful, as they may be